Shadows of Giants: Constraints on Stupendously Large Black Holes from Negative Sources against the Cosmic Microwave Background: Naive estimates of black hole shadow visibility

 \subsection{The detectability of SLAB shadows}

 Microwave point surveys report a minimum spectral flux to which they are reasonably complete.
-I assume that a source with a negative flux of the same magnitude would also be detectable.
-The negative spectral flux of the SLAB shadow against the CMB is easily found from the Planck law for a blackbody and the shadow's projected area on the sky:
+I assume that a source with a negative flux of the same magnitude would also \editOne{have been reported.
+Their detection in CMB experiments is certainly possible; hot plasma in galaxy clusters is detected as a negative source at low frequencies due to the Sunyaev-Zeldovich effect, for example \citep{Birkinshaw99}.} The negative spectral flux of the SLAB shadow against the CMB is easily found from the Planck law for a blackbody and the shadow's projected area on the sky:

 where the CMB temperature is its observed temperature at $z = 0$.
 Microwave sky maps have relative poor sensitivity to point sources, so it takes a very large black hole to be visible against the CMB at extragalactic distances, even with the quadratic dependence on mass.